yubu/psbbix-zabbix-api/README.md

 Powershell Module for Zabbix API

 ##### Compatibility
-- Tested with Zabbix 2.4
-- Tested with Zabbix 3.4
+- Tested with Zabbix 6.0
 - Tested with Powershell 5.0+
 - Tested with Powershell Core 6.0+